exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 ```

 Here I am kustomizing the list of plugins by updating the file defined in helm-base.
 With the file in this ConfigMap swapped out, this Jenkins instance should come with the latest github plugin pre-installed.
-Finally, I will apply it with the familiar kubectl apply, but use the -k flag, which will merge the overlays before sending it to Kubernetes:
+Finally, I apply it with the familiar kubectl apply, but use the -k flag, which will merge the base and overlays before sending the result to Kubernetes:

 ```
 kubectl apply -k overlays/example